MehSalhi/ARN-Labos/Labo04/ARN-Report-Labo04.md

 The model has 784 inputs, 1 hidden layer that contains 250 neurons and 10 outputs.
-The number of weights between the inputs and the hidden layer is 784 * 750 = 196000.
+The number of weights between the inputs and the hidden layer is 784 * 250 = 196000.
 The number of weights between the hidden layer and the outputs is 250 \* 10 = 2500.
 The total number of weights is 198500.

+The model has 250 + 10 = 260 bias (1 per neuron).

 > MLP_from_HOG.ipynb